New College of Interdisciplinary Arts and Sciences policies

 Informal process

-Step 1: An aggrieved student must first confer with the instructor; the student must state the reasons for questioning that the grade received was not given in good faith.
-The instructor must review the matter, explain the grading procedure used and explain how the grade in question was determined.
+Step 1: An aggrieved student must first confer with the instructor; the student must state the reasons for questioning that the grade received was given in good faith.
+The instructor must review the matter, explain the grading procedure used, and explain how the grade in question was determined.
 If the instructor is a graduate assistant and this interview does not resolve the difficulty, the student may then take the problem to the faculty member in charge of the course.

-Step 2: If the grading dispute is not resolved in Step 1, the student may appeal to the school academic director or designee within the school offering the course.
+Step 2: If the grading dispute is not resolved in step 1, the student may appeal to the school academic director or designee within the school offering the course.
 The school director or designee may confer with the instructor to handle the problem.
-In most instances, the grievance procedure can be resolved with Steps 1 or 2 and does not go beyond this level.
+In most instances, the grievance procedure can be resolved with steps 1 or 2 and does not go beyond this level.

 Formal process

-It is university policy that students filing grievances and those who are witnesses are protected from retaliation.
-Students who believe they are victims of retaliation should immediately contact the dean’s office in the New College of Interdisciplinary Arts and Sciences.
+It is university policy that students filing grievances and those who are witnesses be protected from retaliation.
+Students who believe they are victims of retaliation should immediately contact the dean's office in the New College of Interdisciplinary Arts and Sciences.

 Transfer coursework